Negative pressure in shear thickening band of a dilatant fluid: Experiment

-{Figure \ref{fig:peakp} shows the largest peak values of positive and negative pressure pulses, {$\sigma_{\rm pos}$ and $\sigma_{\rm neg}$} respectively, observed by the sensors on the outer cylinder during the shear thickening oscillation for each value of $S_e$.
-It shows that $\sigma_{\rm pos}$ increases almost linearly with $S_e$.
+The better collapse for the scaled data of the positive pulse means that the pressure in the positive pulse is proportional to the externally applied shear stress.
 This result may corresponds to the linear correlation between the first normal stress difference $N_1$ and external shear stress reported by Lootens et. al \cite{lootens1}, and in accords with the picture of the jamming mechanism.

-In contrast to $\sigma_{\rm pos}$, $\sigma_{\rm neg}$ approaches the asymptotic value about $-12$ kPa {after the initial decrease} as $S_e$ increases.
-The asymptotic value is close to the Laplace pressure $-2\gamma/R$, which gives $-10\,{\rm kPa}$ for the average particle size of our potatostarch particles ($15\,{\rm \mu m}$) and the surface tension of water ($73$ mN/m).}
+In contrast to the positive pulse, the peak pressure distribution of the negative pulse is almost independent of $S_e$, and the maximum {negative} pressure in the distributions are {$-14\sim -10$} kPa.
+These values are close to the Laplace pressure $-2\gamma/R$, which gives $-10\,{\rm kPa}$ for the average particle size of our potatostarch particles ($15\,{\rm \mu m}$) and the surface tension of water ($73$ mN/m).

-\paragraph*{Numerical {Simulation}.}
+\section{Numerical Simulation}